Aktualisiert: Juli 16

 A company has high potential if it connects its dreams and vision to the fate of humanity.
 Helping to create a healthy planet, healthy social systems, sustainable technology, and other components of sustainable infrastructure give founders, employees, customers, political operators, and investors a purpose, a reason to work for and support the company.

 It is possible to earn money by playing the market, by creating an addictive harmful product, by exploiting political circumstances.
 You may build lifelong success on an abusive investment or company strategy.
 But this is not the world I want to live in and not the vision I want to contribute to.
 And above that I think that a global and sustainable vision is safer for everyone in the end and helps me live a happier life.

 BeyondMeat, for instance, delivers food without causing animal pain, using fewer resources, that is also healthier for the customers.
-Arcimoto delivers small electric vehicles for delivery services and fire brigades, as well as private vehicles just for fun or inner-city travel, saving millions of tons of CO2 and making cities less noisy.
+Arcimoto delivers small electric vehicles for delivery services and fire brigades, as well as private vehicles just for fun or inner-city travel, saving hopefully in a few years millions of tons of CO2 and making cities less noisy.

 2. The Product

 One company alone will not save the planet.
 Good, because in that case you would have only one company to invest in.
 Anything which helps people or organizations to be more productive, healthier, and happier can be the product.

 It is important, that the product can scale.